gardusig/road2senior/preparation/README.md

 This interview generally takes up to an hour, and you are generally expected to solve a few problem(s) using algorithms and data structures.

 Few guides:
-- Iterate through some examples to check if you understood the problem and try to fin corner cases
+- Iterate through some examples to check if you understood the problem and try to find corner cases ASAP
 - Ask clarifying questions
-- Be honest if already saw question before
+- Be honest if you already saw the question before
 - Think about distinct solutions and their trade-offs, using time and space complexity to compare them
 - Write good quality code, easily readable and efficient, not something that just works
-- Test the code by running it against small input/output scenarios and explain each variable value
+- Test the code by running it against small input/output scenarios and explain what happens at each step.
+Actually creating each variable and explaining their value changes over execution is just fine.

 ## Behavioral interview